Weser: Course

 The Weser starts at the confluence of the Fulda and the Werra.
-It then runs down to the Porta Westfalica between two high hill ranges, the Wiehengebirge, west and the Weserbergland in the east.
+It then runs down to the Porta Westfalica between two high hill ranges, the Wiehengebirge in the west and the Weserbergland in the east.

 Between Minden and the North Sea, humans have largely canalised the river up to a limit of 1,200-ton ships.
-Eight hydroelectric dams stand at the ends of adjacent weirstreams that make up the river.
+Eight hydroelectric dams stand at the ends of adjacent weir weirstreams that make up the river.
 The navigation is linked west to the Dortmund–Ems Canal via the Coastal Canal.
 It is linked east at Bremerhaven to the Elbe.

 A large reservoir, the Edersee, on the Eder, the main tributary of the Fulda, is used to allow enough water depth for shipping year-round.
 The dam, built in 1914, was bombed and severely damaged by British aircraft in May 1943, causing great destruction and about 70 deaths downstream.
 It was rebuilt within four months.
 The reservoir is a major summer resort area.
 Turbines driven by its sluices provide electricity.

 The Weser enters the North Sea in the southernmost part of the German Bight.
-In the sea it splits into two arms – the riverbed at the end of the last ice age.
+In the sea it splits into two arms –the riverbed at the end of the last ice age.
 These sea arms are called Alte Weser (old Weser) and Neue Weser (new Weser).
 They are the waterways for ships heading for the ports of Bremerhaven, Nordenham, and Bremen.
 The Alte Weser Lighthouse marks the northernmost point of the Weser.
 This replaced the Roter Sand Lighthouse in 1964.

+Weser deepening

+Since the 19th century, the Weser has been deepened twelve times by humans.
+This caused severe ecological damage to the river.

+With each deepening, the tides were altered by the faster inflow of North Sea tides.
+This increases the risk of flooding along the river.